KAWAJIRI Fude (Brushes)

 It seems that the link between Kawajiri (in what is now the city of Kure) and brushes dates back to the beginning of the 19th century, when brushes were acquired from what is now Hyogo Prefecture for use at local temples.
 It was later determined that local farmers could produce brushes during the off-season.

-It was the brushes made by Ueno Yaekichi in the middle of the 19th century that marked the real beginnings of the production of what came to be known as the Kawajiri Fude.
-Subsequently others took up the work and gradually these brushes became known throughout the country.
+In the middle of the 19th century, Ueno Yaekichi produced brushes that became the model for what are known today as Kawajiri brushes.
+As others took up the work, these brushes gradually became known throughout the country.

 How to make

 The production process comprises three stages: making the brush neck, making the shaft and assembling the final product.
 Each stage is completed by hand with great care using techniques passed down from generation to generation.
 The use of animal hairs for the brush neck and bamboo and wood for the shaft has continued without interruption since the first Kawajiri brushes were produced.